salrashid123/cloud-functions-dotnet/README.md

         }
 ```

-then run the dotnet application as normal:
+then run the dotnet application as normal (note, you *must* target 2.0.0-preview1+):

 ```
 dotnet restore